Petscop: Outside of the game

-Reception
+Reception and legacy

 Petscop has received coverage from many news sources, such as The New Yorker and Kotaku: Kotaku's Patricia Hernandez wrote "if this is an internet story / game, then I am in awe of how elaborate it is", and for The New Yorker's Alex Barron, it is "the king of creepypasta".
-The series' popularity was largely cultivated by its coverage by several popular YouTubers, such as Pyrocynical and The Game Theorists.
-The Petscop YouTube channel, as of August 2022, has over 380,000 subscribers.
+The Petscop YouTube channel, as of July 2023, has over 396,000 subscribers.
+Brooklyn's Spectacle Theater presented the first ever public screening of the series in its entirety on October 12, 2024.

 Interpretations and cultural links

 Petscop, as a video game, is fictional, although this was obscured for the entire run of the series.
 Some viewers were initially unsure as to whether "Paul" and Petscop were real, until further into the series when it became more surrealistic.
 Petscop was not officially identified as fiction until after the finale, when creator Tony Domenico—who had remained anonymous for the series' 30-month run—revealed himself on Twitter.
-In his only interview, Domenico admitted that, while the story had a concrete plot, he chose to omit most of it, sometimes scrapping footage that was already done.
+In an interview, Domenico admitted that, while the story had a concrete plot, he chose to omit most of it, sometimes scrapping footage that was already done.
 "I hoped to get across a feeling like there's... something strange and complex happening in the background, and you just aren't getting a full view of it."
 In the darker sections of the game, there are many references to child abuse, childhood trauma, and irreparable corruption, making those recurring motifs throughout the series.
 In addition to these themes, Domenico has cited the Marble Hornets and Ben Drowned web series as influences, involving the audience by hiding things in each video.
 He also named the 2006 David Lynch experimental film Inland Empire as the strongest influence for the series and noted that "too much is lost in that translation into words".
+He also cites vaporwave as an inspiration in an interview with Bandcamp.

 The series' initial episodes also include allusions to Candace Newmaker and her death in rebirthing therapy.
 Throughout the series, the word "Newmaker" appears several times; the name of the central location, and as a title given to Rainer, the Guardian character, and/or Paul himself.
 In addition, there is an area known as the "Quitter's Room", the repeated question "Do you remember being born?", and a character named Tiara.
 Domenico has stated that while the references were intentional, he later regretted them.
-Other references include a quote from the book Daisy-Head Mayzie by Dr. Seuss, and the imagery of the character Care crying underneath a large flower, which at first appears to be growing from her head.
+Other references include a quote from the book Daisy-Head Mayzie by Dr. Seuss ("Good grief and alas"), and the imagery of the character Care crying underneath a large flower, which at first appears to be growing from her head.